Learn / Guides / Website analysis guide

 Manual research is an effective way to collect and analyze data relating to a competitor website.
 You can get started very simply by just recording a few key insights and SWOT points on a spreadsheet for easy comparison.

 Competitor analysis tools like SEMRush or SimilarWeb can also help you discover insights about how popular competitors' websites are (traffic volume) and how customers find them (traffic source).

-Knowing where website traffic originates (e.g. from organic search or social media), how popular your pages are, and which traffic sources convert better, and where on the website you lose potential customers helps you double-down on successful marketing campaigns and invest your resources accordingly.
+Knowing where website traffic originates (e.g. from organic search or social media), how popular your pages are, which traffic sources convert better, and where on the website you lose potential customers helps you double-down on successful digital marketing campaigns and invest resources accordingly.

-Most websites use traditional analytics tools like Google Analytics to measure website traffic, but there are plenty of popular alternatives available, like Matomo and Open Web Analytics (OWA).
+Most websites use traditional website analytics tools like Google Analytics to measure website traffic, but there are plenty of popular alternatives available, like Matomo and Open Web Analytics (OWA).
 To understand the why behind the what, try integrating Google Analytics with Hotjar, or try us in combo with Mixpanel to discover funnel drop-offs.